 Where feasible within the island building project or other natural resource projects there may be opportunities to either experiment and or implement climate adapted native vegetation to provide greater diversity in a changing climate.
-In efforts to advance the utilization of climate resilient vegetation, it is likely partnerships may be created with other governmental agencies and or non-profit organizations like the Friends of Mississippi River (FMR) and the University of Minnesota, the opportunity to apply different habitat restoration approaches within Pigs Eye Lake.
+In efforts to advance the utilization of climate resilient vegetation, it is likely partnerships may be created with other governmental agencies and or non-profit organizations like FMR and the University of Minnesota, providing the opportunity to apply different habitat restoration approaches within Pigs Eye Lake.

-See Appendix Battle Creek System Plan section for additional information regarding habitat land types and acreage.
+See appendix page 109, Battle Creek System Plan section, for additional information regarding habitat land types and acreage.